xelixdev/csv-gp/README.md

 ### From package manager

-The libary is uploaded to the `xelix` codeartifact repository, once you are authenticated to use that you can install with:
+The library is uploaded to the `xelix` codeartifact repository, once you are authenticated to use that you can install with:

 `pip install --index-url <codeartifact url> csv-gp`